Kreyu/data-table-bundle/docs/philosophy/understanding-types-api.md

     ```

 The difference is about the extensions - considering the example above, while using the PHP inheritance,
-a column type extensions that extend the `TextColumnType` won't be applied to the `NumericColumnType`.
+a column type extensions that extend the `TextColumnType` won't be applied to the `PhoneColumnType`.

 ## Type extension definition